-Following the recommendation of the Audit and Valuation Committee, we were appointed by the Board on 9 December 2015 to audit the financial statements for the year ending 30 June 2016 and subsequent financial periods.
+Following the recommendation of the Audit and Valuation Committee, we were appointed by the board on 9 September 2016 to audit the financial statements for the period ending 30 June 2016 and subsequent financial periods.

-The period of total uninterrupted engagement is 2 years, covering the years ending 30 June 2016 to 30 June 2017.
+The period of total uninterrupted engagement is 3 years, covering the years ending 30 June 2016 to 30 June 2018.